gio-vals/Gapminder_project/README.md

 # Gapminder Project
  This project involves the analysis and visualization of global population, fertility rate, and life expectancy data from various continents and countries over the years.

-In this project, we use Python with libraries such as pandas, numpy, matplotlib, seaborn, and imageio to analyze, visualize, and generate insights from the data.
+ ## Libraries
+  - pandas
+  - numpy
+  - matplotlib
+  - seaborn
+  - imageio

 ## Overview
  The Project focuses on exploring and understanding trends in global population, fertility rate, and life expectancy data.
 The main steps of the project are as follows: